ON THIS PAGE

 How Mars Moons Got Their Names

 Hall named the moons for the mythological sons of Ares, the Greek counterpart of the Roman god, Mars.
-Phobos means fear or panic (think "phobia"), and Deimos means flight (as in running away after an overwhelming defeat).
+Phobos means fear and Deimos means dread.
 Fitting names for the sons of a war god